-When it comes to treating soft tissue injuries, many patients will seek medication first.
+When it comes to treating soft tissue injury, many patients will seek medication first.
 Although medication may help to decrease the pain initially, often patient will complain that once the medication wears off, the pain is persistent.
 Soft tissue injuries or sprain/strains of the neck and back are commonly treated by chiropractors.
 Chiropractic offers a unique approach to these injuries that many other health care providers do not, and that is the re-establishment of “joint function”.

 Think of your ankle or your knee or your wrist or shoulder.
 Have you ever “sprained” or “strained” these joints?
 I can recall in my early adolescent years, playing baseball.
 I was covering second base, the throw came in from the infield, I placed the tag on the runner with my non-glove hand.
 The runner’s foot proceeded to hit my finger and push that finger to my index finger.
 As you can imagine, this startling incident caused me to almost immediately grab my finger and re-align that finger, however the pain and swelling that proceeded was excruciating.
 The doctor merely put a split on my finger, told my mother to wrap it in ice, and prescribed a pain medication.
 Years would pass that my finger would never be the same.
 Needless to say, the Major Leagues never came calling for Tyler Nelson to play second base.

 However, osseous-callous formation did come calling, and the inability to flex that finger normally for years continued.
 It wasn’t until I finally sought a chiropractor for back pain, that I mentioned my finger.
 The chiropractor explained that the body responded to this “soft tissue injury” by laying down calcium, that a “callous” of osteo-formation around the joint had set in and the only thing that I could do was to continue to work the finger to reduce or possible absorb the calcification.